 Since freshman admission and transfer admission take place in different application cycles and have very different requirements, you would need to submit different items.
 Our office can use the testing you submitted as a freshman applicant to complete your transfer application testing requirement, but no other freshman documents can substitute required transfer documents.

 Yes, all applicants must indicate an intended school of study when applying: architecture, engineering, humanities, music, natural sciences or social sciences.
 You should name the school that most accurately reflects your strengths and interests.
-Please note that the School of Architecture does not typically admit transfer students.
 The choice of school you make as an applicant does not limit the courses you can take at Rice, and double majors between divisions are common.

 Transferring into the music or architecture schools requires faculty approval.
 Students admitted to The Shepherd School of Music must pursue the music program for at least one year before changing schools.